 - Results of any corrective action (clause 10.2.2).

-In addition Organizations may develop other records that are be needed to demonstrate conformity of their processes, products and services and quality management system and in case such document are part of QMS, they are subjected to all the controls given in clause 7.5.2 (creating and Updating) and clause 7.5.3(Control of documented information).
+In addition, Organizations may develop other records that are be needed to demonstrate the conformity of their processes, products and services, and quality management system, and in case such document is part of QMS, they are subjected to all the controls given in clause 7.5.2 (creating and Updating) and clause 7.5.3(Control of documented information).

 7.5.2 Creating and Updating

 When creating and updating documented information the organization must ensure appropriate identification and description (e.g., a title, date, author, or reference number); format (e.g., language, software version, graphics), and media (e.g., paper, electronic); review and approval for suitability and adequacy.